San Francisco de Paula, Science Department.

 Task 5k:

+a.
 Describe three ways that we can increase the rate of a chemical reaction using your knowledge of collision theory.

 b.
 Complete the multiple choice questions below.
 The ones in red are difficult!